ApChris/Sort-Merge-Join/Welcome file.md

 We've implemented a JobQuery, which executes every query in a multithreading manner.
 Each thread is responsible of executing the whole query.
 Queries are pushed in the queue and threads receive jobs from that queue to complete.

-We've also implemented a JobHist and a JobPsum, which, respectively, executes in a multithreading manner, whatever
+We've also implemented a JobHist and a JobPsum, which, respectively, execute the process of the histogram and psum creation (that we've already implemented in Part One and used at larin Part Two)